Big Berry Manzanita, Arctostaphylos

 berry Manzanita is very effective in desert areas, stunning in the San

 Joaquin Valley, and tolerates alkaline or serpentine soil well.
 Young, unprotected

 plants made it through here this year at -4 F., with the ground

 frozen to 15".
 A one gallon plant will commonly make a 3 foot manzanita

 for more manzanita information.

 Arctostaphylos glauca is great for a bird garden.

-Arctostaphylos glauca's foliage color is green-gray and type is evergreen.
+Foliage of Arctostaphylos glauca has color green-gray and is evergreen.